Japan wants your talent. And you probably want to hire there, too.

 How to get a Japanese work visa and residence card: 6 steps

-Applying for a Japanese work permit visa happens in two stages: getting a Certificate of Eligibility and applying for a work visa.
+The Japan work visa application process consists of two stages: getting a Certificate of Eligibility and applying for a work visa.
 We outline the steps below.

 1. Obtain a Certificate of Eligibility